 Being trans can be a phase.
 We need social spaces to accommodate females who go through this phase and help them come out the other side because in this context being trans is about self-denial, self-hatred, internalized misogyny and/or homophobia and facing and working through that bullshit sucks.
 Realizing that you created an identity to fit into society because you learned that what you are is unacceptable can be really painful, overwhelmingly so, and there is virtually no resources for women going through this.

-Radical feminists are some of the only people who acknowledge and provide support on issues like internalized sexism leading a person to transition.
-I don’t agree with every radical feminist analysis of gender but I end up going to Rad Fem sites a lot because they are some of the only people talking about issues that have deeply effected me.
+Radical feminists are some of the only people who acknowledge that factors like internalized sexism can lead a person to transition.
+I don’t agree with every radical feminist analysis of gender but I end up reading a lot of writing by them because they’re some of the only people talking about issues that have deeply effected me.
 I find radical feminist perspectives on gender very compelling after my own struggles with it.
-And people wonder why so many ex-FtMs end up radical feminists.
-Could it be that sometimes they have a point and they’re the only ones willing to say it?
-Plenty of people will say similar shit privately but not openly because they’re afraid of how they’ll be judged.
+And people wonder why so many former FtMs end up radical feminists or sympathetic to radical feminism.
+Could it be that sometimes radical feminists have a point and they’re the only ones willing to say it?
+Plenty of people will say similar shit privately but not openly because they’re afraid of how they’ll be judged and attacked.
 The trans community contributes to a backlash against itself when it fails to acknowledge that there are problems, that not every person who comes out as trans or transitions is really finding themselves.

 Many queer and trans people say they think gender is a social construct but they don’t always acknowledge the full implications of this.
 It doesn’t just mean that gender norms are made up and we can defy them or make up our own genders.
 It means that we are influenced by these norms even if we rebel against them.
 If gender is socially generated then a person’s sense of gender can be influenced by cultural trends and as culture changes, new norms and rules can arise.
 Something formally taboo can become a standard people are measured against and I see this happening with trans identities.
 Trans can be another definition forced onto people, another idea through which a person’s being and behavior can be interpreted and judged.
 Just as there can be pressure for a male to be a “manly man” or a female to be “girly”, there can be pressure to call oneself trans or transition if one’s actions are considered “inappropriate” or strange for one’s sex.
 This is no theory, it’s a reality people live through.
 I have been socialized “trans” and I know I’m not alone.